tigera-solutions/cc-aks-strengthen-security-workshop/mod/module-2-scan-images.md

      cd tfm
      ```

-   - Run the following command to load the environment variables used during the AKS cluster creation
+   - Run the following command to load the environment variables used during the AKS cluster creation.

      ```bash
      source ~/workshopvars.env